burger-bytes/Burger-ESP32-NTPServer/README.md

 For those that want to see more specifics we've worked through, keep reading, otherwise, skip this.

 The initial code we got together from Elektor and other sources did not match the hardware that we wanted to use.
 ESP8266 is similar to ESP32, but not the same.
-Additionally, the code from Elektor is relatively old and some functionality can be written a bit more simply as methods/libraries were merged into the Arduino base (e.g. Ticker librar).
+Additionally, the code from Elektor is relatively old and some functionality can be written a bit more simply as methods/libraries were merged into the Arduino base (e.g. Ticker library).

 Let's cover this chronologically as we worked through them: